Egham: Magna Square Town redevelopment

-Formally known as “Egham Gateway West”, a redevelopment of Egham's town centre is underway with the goal to modernise and rejuvenate the historic town centre.
+Formally known as "Egham Gateway West", a redevelopment of Egham's town centre is underway with the goal to modernise and rejuvenate the historic town centre.

 The development will deliver 34 affordable for rent homes, 67 market rate sale or rent apartments, Student accommodation, retail and restaurant units along with an Everyman Cinema.

 Expected to be completed in January 2022, the project is being managed by ‘Places for People’ on behalf of Runnymede Borough Council.
 While working alongside development partner Graham, which secured a £60 million contract to construct the development.
 When completed it will offer over 1300sqm of retail space.

 Churches

-St John's Church Egham is on Church Road, the continuation of the High Street, and is an evangelical Anglican church in the Diocese of Guildford.
-There are approximately 320 members and a usual Sunday attendance is around 300.
-The incumbent Vicar is the Revd Esther Prior.
+St John's Church Egham is on Church Road, and is an evangelical Anglican church in the Diocese of Guildford.

-The Church of Our Lady of the Assumption is a Catholic church at Englefield Green.
-It is situated on Harvest Road in the village, just off the A30 road.
+The Church of Our Lady of the Assumption is a Catholic church on Harvest Road in Englefield Green.
 It was built from 1930 to 1931 and designed by Joseph Goldie.
 It serves the Parish of St. Cuthbert which includes the Catholic Chaplaincy to the nearby Royal Holloway of the University of London.
-On Sundays, it is usually standing room only, filled with local parishioners and students from Royal Holloway.

 The United Church of Egham is a local union of the Methodist Church and the United Reformed church.
 It occupies a Victorian building in the centre of Egham High Street.

-Hythe Community Church meets at The Hythe Centre, Thorpe Road, Egham Hythe, Surrey TW20 8BN every Sunday at 11 am.
+Hythe Community Church meets at The Hythe Centre, Thorpe Road, Egham Hythe every Sunday at 11 am.

-Runnymede Christian Fellowship is an international group of people who meet to worship and have fellowship together.
-They are Pentecostal in nature and part of the Assemblies of God (UK).
-They meet at Virginia Lodge, Station Road, Egham.
+Runnymede Christian Fellowship is a Pentecostal church at Virginia Lodge in Station Road.